userquin/detect-browser-es/README.md

 To run the tests, from root folder run `nr dev` or `nr test` (with coverage), the script will run:
 - the original tests from `detect-browser`
-- Happy DOM and jsdom tests, except WebdriverIO detection
+- Happy DOM and jsdom tests, except WebdriverIO detection: Happy DOM `v15.7.3` seems to omit the version (https://github.com/capricorn86/happy-dom/issues/1528)
 - User-Agent Client Hints server detection
 - Windows 11 server detection
 - Accept-CH response header generation